surma/surma.dev/content/things/compile-js.md

 often as it likes.
 Assigning a number and then a string to the same variable is common in JS, but problematic for C++’s type system.
 I needed to introduce a type that can hold any JS value.
 This type turned into the class `JSValue`.
-Before we look at the inside of the class, having the name is enough to build the first version of the transpiler.
+Before we look at the inside of the class, having the name is enough to transpile a variable declaration.

 ```js
 let x = 4;